-Use the GRANT statement to give permissions to a specific user or role, or to all users, to perform actions on database objects.
+Use the GRANT statement to give privileges to a specific user or role, or to all users, to perform actions on database objects.
 You can also use the GRANT statement to grant a role to a user, to PUBLIC, or to another role.

-The following types of permissions can be granted:
+The following types of privileges can be granted:

-- Delete data from a specific table.

-- Insert data into a specific table.

-- Create a foreign key reference to the named table or to a subset of columns from a table.

-- Select data from a table, view, or a subset of columns in a table.

-- Create a trigger on a table.

-- Update data in a table or in a subset of columns in a table. - Run a specified function or procedure.
+- Delete data from a specific table. - Insert data into a specific table. - Create a foreign key reference to the named table or to a subset of columns from a table. - Select data from a table, view, or a subset of columns in a table. - Create a trigger on a table. - Update data in a table or in a subset of columns in a table. - Run a specified function or procedure. - Use a sequence generator or a user-defined type.

-Before you issue a GRANT statement, check that the

-derby.database.sqlAuthorization property is set to true.
-The derby.database.sqlAuthorization property enables the SQL Authorization mode.
+Before you issue a GRANT statement, check that the derby.database.sqlAuthorization property is set to true.
+The

+${\tt derby.database.sqlAuthorization}\ property\ enables\ the\ SQL\ Authorization\ mode.$

-You can grant privileges to database objects that you are authorized to grant.
+You can grant privileges on an object if you are the owner of the object or the database owner.
 See the CREATE statement for the database object that you want to grant privileges on for more information.

-The syntax that you use for the GRANT statement depends on whether you are granting privileges to a table or to a routine, or granting a role.
+The syntax that you use for the GRANT statement depends on whether you are granting privileges to a schema object or granting a role.